Sample Applicant Rejection Letter and How to Write One

 An applicant rejection letter isn’t fun to send, but it’s an inherent part of the hiring process.
 In addition to being a kind thing to do for candidates, sending rejection letters helps preserve your company’s reputation and can actually be a boon to your future recruitment efforts.

 First and foremost, it’s a professional courtesy.
-Searching for jobs can be stressful, and one of the worst parts of the process on the candidate’s side is being left in the dark about where they stand, whether it’s good or bad.
+Searching for jobs can be stressful, and one of the worst parts of the process for candidates is being left in the dark about their status, whether it’s good or bad.

 Sending a rejection letter when you know you won’t be moving forward with a candidate is a small kindness that keeps them from waiting on pins and needles to hear back from you.
 Look at it as a trade-off: they invested the time to fill out an application, write a cover letter, and compile the required documents necessary to apply.
-You can return the favor by taking the time to send a rejection letter when they’re no longer in consideration for the position.
+You can return the favor by sending a rejection letter when they’re no longer in consideration for the position.

 Applicant rejection letters help you stay organized.
-When you have dozens or hundreds of candidates vying for a single position, it can be challenging to put order to them all.
+When you have dozens or hundreds of candidates vying for a single position, putting order to them all can be challenging.
 Sending a formal rejection is the last box you need to check before you can file away an application that doesn’t meet your criteria.
-This allows you to put your full focus on the candidates you do intend to proceed with.
+This allows you to put your full focus on the candidates you intend to proceed with.

 Though no one wants to hear they’ve been passed over for a position, rejection letters can actually be a positive thing from the candidate’s perspective.
-Your goal in building a strong employer brand should be to provide a positive experience through the entirety of the application process, and that includes the many people who don’t get a job with your company after applying.
+Your goal in building a strong employer brand should be to provide a positive experience throughout the application process, including the many people who don’t get a job with your company after applying.

 Finally, rejection letters help build your talent pool.
 Huh??
 Yep, you heard right.
-Just because a candidate wasn’t a fit for a particular role right now doesn’t mean they won’t be a great match for a different role later on, be it with a different skill set or after they’ve built up more experience.
-If it’s written correctly, a rejection letter doesn’t end the relationship with a candidate.
+Just because a candidate isn’t a fit for a particular role right now doesn’t mean they won’t be a great match for a different role later on, whether with a different skill set or after they’ve built up more experience.
+A rejection letter doesn’t end the relationship with a candidate if written correctly.
 Rather, it leaves the door open to build upon it in the future if the right timing and situation arise.

 So, when exactly do you need to send a candidate a rejection letter?
-Do you need to send a rejection letter to every single person who applies for a job, or just the finalists who aren’t ultimately selected?
+Do you need to send one to everyone who applies for the job or just to the finalists who aren’t ultimately selected?

-You should send a rejection letter to any candidate who has applied, but won’t be receiving an interview.
-In many cases, you know right away when an applicant doesn’t fit the bill.
-Maybe they don’t have enough experience or their work history doesn’t quite line up with what you’re looking for.
+You should send a rejection letter to any candidate who has applied but won’t receive an interview.
+In many cases, you know immediately when an applicant doesn’t fit the bill.
+Maybe they don’t have enough experience, or their work history doesn’t quite align with what you’re looking for.
 Let them know in a timely manner that you’ll be moving forward with other candidates.

 Applicant Rejection Letter Tips